A manifestation of order and beauty in nature is called symmetry.

 In \(b\,\)-hadron decays, it is possible to use an OPE to define a convenient effective field theory (EFT) where certain degrees of freedom of the SM are integrated out, such as the Weak Effective Theory or the Heavy Quark Effective Theory.

-In these type of EFTs, the short-distance contributions can be computed perturbatively and are encoded in the Wilson coefficients, while the long-distance (QCD) contributions are by definition non-perturbative and are encoded in the hadronic matrix elements (MEs) of the respective effective operators.
+In this type of EFTs, the short-distance contributions can be computed perturbatively and are encoded in the Wilson coefficients, while the long-distance QCD contributions are by definition non-perturbative and are encoded in the hadronic matrix elements (MEs) of the respective effective operators.

-Calculating the Wilson coefficients is certainly an hard task but it can be done using well-established procedures.
+Calculating the Wilson coefficients is certainly a hard task but it can be accomplished using well-established procedures.

 In contrast, the MEs are very difficult to calculate.